minato675/cmdlab_soongsil/README.md

 ## 9. Citation

-If you use this repository, please cite our paper (to be updated after publication).
+If you use this repository, please cite our paper.

+Kim, H. et al. (2026).
+DFT-Verified Database and Machine Learning Framework for Designing High Entropy Carbide with Superior Mechanical Properties.
+Materials Today Communications, 114990.